Circumpolar Arctic Vegetation Mapping Project

 Original CAVM

-The original CAVM (CAVM Team 2003, Walker et al. 2005) was the first vegetation map that covered the entire Arctic using a single, unified legend.
-It has been widely used as a base map for studies in the Arctic and was the framework for terrestrial vegetation sections of the AMAP Arctic Biodiversity Assessment (CAFF 2013) and many other applications.
+The 2003 Circumpolar Arctic Vegetation Map was the first vegetation map that covered the entire Arctic using a single unified legend.
+It has been widely used as a base map for studies in the Arctic and was the framework for terrestrial vegetation sections of the Arctic Biodiversity Assessment 2013 and many other applications.
+The CAVM was the subject of a 2005 article in the Journal of Vegetation Science (Vol. 16):

 side 1, CAVM side 2, CAVM